The Interdisciplinary Concentration

 Declaring the Concentration as a Major

-Fairhaven College students may "declare" and officially record the Interdisciplinary Concentration as their major at any time after their acceptance to Fairhaven.
+Fairhaven College students may officially "declare" the Interdisciplinary Concentration as their WWU major at any time after their acceptance to Fairhaven.

-Just as any other choice of academic major at WWU, The Fairhaven Interdisciplinary Concentration is recorded as a student's major officially only after submission of the Declaration of Major card, available through the Fairhaven College Main Office.
-Students do NOT need to complete the Concentration process or the Concentration Seminar before "declaring" the Concentration as their major.
-The Declaration of Major card must be filed before a student has accrued 120 credits, and, in some cases, provides access to otherwise restricted coursework in some departments.
+Just as any other choice of academic major at WWU, the Fairhaven Interdisciplinary Concentration is recorded as a student's major officially only after submission of the Declaration of Major Form, available here.
+Students do NOT need to complete FAIR 303A: Concentration Seminar or file their Concentration before "declaring" the Interdisciplinary Concentration as their major.
+The Declaration of Major form must be filed before a student has accrued 120 credits.

-Contact the Curriculum & Records Manager in the Fairhaven College Office, FA 349, or at 360-650-3683 for any questions about the Declaration of Major process.
+Contact the Fairhaven College Curriculum & Records Manager, Suzanne Baker, at email@example.com or at 360-650-2976 for any questions about the Declaration of Major process.

 Each Fairhaven student designing his/her own degree must plan for a minimum of the following to complete his/her Interdisciplinary Concentration

 The total number of credits in a concentration is negotiated between the student and their committee.
 Sixty credits is the minimum and 120 credits too many.
 The average number of credits in a concentration is 80-90 credits

 It is a Fairhaven College policy that students are required to be enrolled for a MINIMUM of three quarters AFTER the quarter in which they file their concentration with the Fairhaven College Records Office prior to graduation and need to enroll in AND complete a MINIMUM of 36 credits over the span of those three quarters.

 Students are encouraged to include ISPs (Independent Study’s) in their Concentrations.
 The maximum number of ISPs allowed in the Concentration is 25% of the total Concentration credits.
 The Senior Project, although it is part of the Concentration Class List, is not counted in the ISP credits.